Minerva: Worship in Rome and Italy

 The Romans celebrated her festival from March 19 to March 23 during the day that is called, in the neuter plural, Quinquatria, the fifth day after the Ides of March, the nineteenth, an artisans' holiday.
 This festival was of deepest importance to artists and craftsmen as she was the patron goddess of crafting and arts.
 According to Ovid (Fasti 3.809) the festival was 5 days long, and the first day was said to be the anniversary of Minerva's birth, so no blood was to be shed.
 The following four days were full of games of "drawn swords" in honour of Minerva's military association.
 Suetonius tells us (Life of Domitian 4.4) that Domitian celebrated the Quinquatria by appointing a college of priests who were to stage plays and animal games in addition to poetry and oratory competitions.
 A lesser version, the Minusculae Quinquatria, was held on the Ides of June, June 13, by the flute-players, as Minerva was thought to have invented the flute.
-In 207 BC, a guild of poets and actors was formed to meet and make votive offerings at the temple of Minerva on the Aventine Hill.
-Among others, its members included Livius Andronicus.
+In 207 BC, a guild of poets and actors was formed to meet and make votive offerings at the temple of Minerva on the Aventine Hill: among others, its members included Livius Andronicus, who produced a translation of Homer's Odyssey into Latin.
 The Aventine sanctuary of Minerva continued to be an important center of the arts for much of the middle Roman Republic.

 As Minerva Medica, she was the goddess of medicine and physicians.
 As Minerva Achaea, she was worshipped at Lucera in Apulia where votive gifts and arms said to be those of Diomedes were preserved in her temple.